arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 ![Click the connect button to attach the Nicla Vision to the OpenMV IDE](assets/click-connect.png)

 If your Nicla Vision has not the latest firmware, a pop-up will ask you to install it.
-Your board will enter in DFU mode and it's green LED will start fading.
+Your board will enter in DFU mode and its green LED will start fading.

 Select `Install the latest release firmware`.
 This will install the latest OpenMV firmware on the Nicla Vision.
 You can leave the option of erasing the internal file system unselected and click `OK`.